openafsfoundation/openafs-workshop.org/_pages/about.md

 ## Policy

-The OpenAFS Workshop is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion, or even which operating system you prefer.
+The AFS Workshop is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion, or even which operating system you prefer.
 We do not tolerate harassment of conference participants in any form.
 Conference participants violating these rules may be sanctioned or expelled from the conference without a refund at the discretion of the conference organizers.
-Our anti-harassment policy can be found at: [https://openafs-workshop.org/about/code-of-conduct/][3]
+Please see our [anti-harassment policy][3].

 [1]:https://openafs.org/